UNH Youth Symphony Orchestra

 - Scales should demonstrate your full range and best tone production.

-- NEW: Intermediate bass players must perform a chromatic scale from the open E string to the B in first position on the G string.
+- Intermediate bass players must perform a chromatic scale from the open E string to the B in first position on the G string.

 - Solo: Please prepare a solo excerpt that will demonstrate your abilities.